 Ecosystem Value - A measure of economic impact that we update each year.
-It is currently calculated as the value of exits and startup valuations between January 2016 and July 2018.
+It is currently calculated as the value of exits and startup valuations.

 Software Startup Output - The number of software startups in an ecosystem, calculated using the MSE (Multiple System Estimation) method.

-Funding Growth Index - An index of growth in early-stage funding (Seed and Series A) in tech startups in the ecosystem from 2014 to 2015 to 2016 to 2017.
+Funding Growth Index - An index of growth in early-stage funding (Seed and Series A) in tech startups in the ecosystem year over year.
 Measured on a scale of 1 to 10, where 10 is the highest tier of growth observed and 1 is the lowest.

-Output Growth Index - An index of growth in total startup creation in the ecosystem, calculated in an annualized growth rate from 2014 to 2018.
+Output Growth Index - An index of growth in total startup creation in the ecosystem, calculated in an annualized growth rate.
 Measured on a scale of 1 to 10, where 10 is the highest tier of growth observed and 1 is the lowest.

-Exit Growth Index - An index of growth in tech startup exits in the ecosystem from 2015 to 2016 to 2017 to 2018.
+Exit Growth Index - An index of growth in tech startup exits in the ecosystem year over year.
 Measured on a scale of 1 to 10, where 10 is the highest tier of growth observed and 1 is the lowest.

 Infrastructure - A measure of accelerators and incubators, research grants, and R&D anchors in a startup ecosystem.
 Examples of Life Sciences-focused infrastructure include top research hospitals and R&D corporate labs.